 The School of Pharmacy accepted its first class of 64 full-time students into the professional program beginning Fall, 1996.
 Currently, 155 students are admitted once each year in the fall semester.
 Students may be admitted to the Amarillo, Abilene or Dallas campus as first year students.
 If admitted to the Amarillo campus, students spend their first two years on the Amarillo campus then complete their third and fourth years on one of the regional campuses - Amarillo, Dallas/Fort Worth, or Lubbock.
 If assigned to Abilene or Dallas, most students will stay at that campus for the duration of their pharmacy education, with some possible clerkship experiences at regional campuses.
 The School of Pharmacy has more than 620 students enrolled in professional and postgraduate programs.
-The School of Pharmacy employs approximately 94 full-time equivalent faculty, 45 post-doctoral pharmacy residents, and 37 graduate teaching and research assistants; approximately 67 staff serve the students and programs of the School.
+The School of Pharmacy residents, and 37 graduate teaching and research assistants; approximately 67 staff serve the students and programs of the School.